ficsean/Quest/README.md

 This is similar to the first Scene, it will show running tasks and user is able to view/edit/delete a task.

 Functions:
--Percentage by number shown right beside Task  = Not Implemented Yet -List box (Tasks by Title) = In-progress
+-  Percentage by number shown right beside Task  = Not Implemented Yet
+-  List box (Tasks by Title) = In-progress
--Search Function (Allows for View/Edit/Delete similar to clicking the List box item) = Not Implemented Yet -Quit Function = Completed
+-  Search Function (Allows for View/Edit/Delete similar to clicking the List box item) = Not Implemented Yet
+-  Quit Function = Completed